wallberg-umd/dcfug2016-09/index.md

 ### What

+<b>Proposal</b>
-<b>Proposal</b> - the UMD Libraries should evaluate adoption of Bento Box Discovery
+- the UMD Libraries should evaluate adoption of Bento Box Discovery
+- Bento Box is not a particular technology, but a style of discovery

 --

 ### What

-Bento Box is a style of Japanese boxed meal with compartmentalized portions
+Bento is a style of Japanese boxed meal with compartmentalized portions

 ![Bento](Bento.jpg)
 <br/>